 The OGP statistics concern the "upstream" oil industry covering oil and gas exploration and production activities.
 This sector shows a better performance than the downstream, which was also the case in previous years.

-The chemical industry data, collected by CEFIC, are less favourable in terms of LWIF.
+The chemical industry data, collected by CEFIC, are less favourable in terms of LWIF but show a much lower fatality rate.

 (1) Own staff and contractors only